konfirmed/SpendGuard/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked" and select the `public` folder
-   - The WebAssistant icon should appear in your extensions toolbar
+   - The SpendGuard icon should appear in your extensions toolbar

 ### Development